goldi1027/EHL/README.md

 ## To AAAI Reviewer
 We thank all anonymous reviewers for their time in reviewing our code.
-We have included comments in code where we can to explain the implementation.
+We have included comments in code where we can to explain the implementation of EHL.
 In this section we will provide a short description on how to run our code and reproduce our experiment results.

 Our main contribution of EHL is in the following files: